-Category Item Description of Inspection Coatings Conditions such as peeling, absent, or damaged coatings on concrete traffic barrier, concrete traffic rail, or other coated surfaces.
-Fence Condition of chain-link, barbed wire, and ornamental fencing at the right-of-way (ROW), or within maintenance limits.
-Lighting Conditions associated with lighting structures and its components and bridge underdeck lights.
+Category Item Description of Inspection Fence Condition of chain-link, barbed wire, and ornamental fencing at the right-of-way (ROW), or within maintenance limits.
+Lighting Conditions associated with lighting structures and its components and bridge underdeck lights as well as night time inspections for proper operation.